 Income Statement Comparison

-The following table summarizes the income statements for Snowflake Inc. and Teradata Corporation, focusing on key financial metrics from their most recent fiscal years.
+The table below presents a side-by-side comparison of key income statement metrics for Snowflake Inc. and Teradata Corporation for their most recent fiscal years.

 MetricSnowflake Inc. (SNOW)Teradata Corporation (TDC)